 Although insurers must offer you this coverage, motorists can still reject it.
 Unfortunately, hoping to save money, far too many do.
 They are left without adequate protection when struck by an uninsured or underinsured driver.
 New Mexico recognizes how important UM/UIM coverage is and therefore makes it difficult for insurance companies to let insureds reject UM/UIM coverage.

 First, any rejection must be in writing.
 It should also be attached to the insurance policy sent to the insured.
-Also, the insurance company must give insureds information about how much UM/UIM insurance costs.
+Also, the insurance company must give the insured information about how much UM/UIM insurance costs.
 If the insurance policy does not contain this information, then there has been no rejection, and the insurance company must provide UM/UIM coverage.

-Second, insurance companies are required to offered insureds a policy amount in UM/UIM coverage that is equal to their liability policy.
+Second, insurance companies are required to offer insureds a policy amount in UM/UIM coverage that is equal to their liability policy.
 For example, if an insured buys $75,000 in liability insurance, then the insurance company must offer $75,000 in UM/UIM coverage.

 Stacking is a helpful way of increasing the amount of coverage available and is allowed in New Mexico.
 It works like this: suppose you are paying premiums for a $25,000 UM/UIM policy for two vehicles.
 In the event of an accident, you can stack the UM/UIM limits for both of these vehicles, which will make a total of $50,000 available to you.
 If you are paying premiums for three vehicles on the policy, then $75,000 becomes available.
 Stacking can dramatically help an injured motorist by increasing the amount of coverage they can access.

 All of the named insureds in the policy can stack.
 Stacking is also available to others if they are related to you.
 For example, in New Mexico, your spouse and any relatives living in your household can stack all of the UM/UIM policies you purchase in which you are the named insured.